Child abandonment: Upbringing

 The strangers who take up the child are often shepherds or other herdsmen.
 This befell not only Oedipus, but also Cyrus II of Persia, Amphion and Zethus and several of the characters listed above.
 Romulus and Remus were suckled by a wolf in the wilderness, but afterward, again found by a shepherd.
 This ties this motif in with the genre of the pastoral.
-This can imply or outright state that the child benefits by this pure upbringing by unspoiled people, as opposed to the corruption that surrounded his birth family.
+This can imply or outright state that the child benefits by this pure upbringing by unspoiled people, as opposed to the corruption that surrounded their birth family.

 Often, the child is aided by animals before being found; Artemis sent a bear to nurse the abandoned Atalanta, and Paris was also nursed by a bear before being found.
-In some cases, the child is depicted as being raised by animals; however, in actuality, feral children have proven to be incapable of speech.
+In some cases, the child is depicted as being raised by animals; however, in actuality, feral children have proven to have difficulty learning speech.

+The theme of young boys being raised by leading women of the early Mongol Empire is prominent in sources such as the Secret History of the Mongols.
+For example, the young Shigi Qutuqu was found wandering a destroyed Tatar camp, he was taken to either Genghis Khan's wife Börte or mother Hoelun to be raised.

 In adulthood

 The pattern of a child remaining with its adoptive parents is less common than the reverse, but it occurs.
 In the Indian epic Mahabharata, Karna is never reconciled with his mother, and dies in battle with her legitimate son.
 In the Grimm fairy tale Foundling-Bird, Foundling Bird never learns of, least of all reunites with, his parents.
 George Eliot depicted the abandonment of the character Eppie in Silas Marner; despite learning her true father at the end of the book, she refuses to leave Silas Marner, who had actually reared her.

 When the cause of the abandonment is a prophecy, the abandonment is usually instrumental in causing the prophecy to be fulfilled.
 Besides Oedipus, Greek legends also included Telephus, who was prophesied to kill his uncle; his ignorance of his parentage, stemming from his abandonment, caused his uncle to jeer at him and him to kill the uncle in anger.